-A look at the details by Congressional District exposes weaknesses in the strategy of leaving the Affordable Care Act alone as a result of the failure of replace/repeal.
+A look at the details by Congressional District exposes weaknesses in the strategy of leaving the Affordable Care Act alone due to the failure of replacing/repeal.

-Nearly 22% of Velazquez’s (CD7), 27.6% of Jefferies (CD8) and 54% of Clarke’s (CD9) constituent payroll is the health care and social assistance, almost $6 billion.
+Nearly 22% of Velazquez’s (CD7), 27.6% of Jefferies’s (CD8), and 54% of Clarke’s (CD9) constituent payroll is the health care and social assistance, almost $6 billion.
 A reduction by a fraction of this can be devastating to the better jobs, more income strategy in NYC’s service economy environment.
-It is this part of the health care system that is broken and the debate to let the market drive the system vs. a broad national safety net in a single-payer design is designed to go on forever.
+This part of the health care system is broken, and the debate to let the market drive the system vs. a broad national safety net in a single-payer design is designed to go on forever.

 |Annual payroll ($1,000)||ACS Estimate|

 |Total for all sectors CD10 (Nadler)||$73,088,238|

 |Total for all sectors CD11 (Donovan)||$5,995,693|